jabobas/CollabConnect/README.md

 - We will update our own tables based on these procedures
 ## Scraping (Due Saturday November 8)
 - wyatt will try scraping the usm faculty website
-- aubin will try scraping a conference website for conference info
+- Aubin will try scraping a conference website for conference info
 ## Data cleanup (Due Monday November 10)
 ## Query Optimization (Due Weds November 12)
 ## Readme and video (Due Thursday November 14)